def9a2a4/HeadSmith/README.md

 # HeadSmith

-A Minecraft Paper plugin adding a variety of survival-friendly decorative and functional heads.
+A Minecraft Paper plugin adding 3300+ survival-friendly decorative and functional heads with crafting recipes.

 - Download on Modrinth: **Coming Soon!**
 - Head Catalog: [def9a2a4.github.io/HeadSmith](https://def9a2a4.github.io/HeadSmith/)